jeremiahflaga/jeremiahflaga.github.io-OLD/resume/anti-resume/sections/not-an-expert-on-frameworks.md

 Today, we already have [the] google [search engine] which can serve as our garage for facts.
 We have StackOverflow too!
 And we have documentations for the frameworks we are using that are readily available online.

+Because I don't have all the time in the world, I will have to learn frameworks as I go.

 (Related to this is my ["Learning Philosophy"](/resume#learning-philosophy))

 <!--